VishShaji/Stock-Market-Anomaly-Analysis/README.md

 ## Business Problem

 In the volatile stock market, anomalies can signal significant events such as market manipulation, sudden price changes, or emerging trends.
 Identifying these anomalies in real-time can help investors make informed decisions, manage risks, and capitalize on opportunities.
 Traditional analysis methods may not effectively capture these anomalies, necessitating a more straightforward statistical approach.
+The Stocks used are Apple, Microsoft, Netflix, Google, and Tesla.

 ## Methodology